jkspiva/python-challenge/README.md

 I wasn't sure of how to add the parantheses around the Greatest Increase and Decrease in Profits on my txt file, so those were left out.

 PyPoll

+There is a "main_revised.py" file and a "main.py" file.
+My original submission is the "main.py" file.
+However the central grader said that they were not able to get the file to run... and I needed to resubmit my assignment.
+Therefore I left the original file intact and am now uploading a revised file with updated scripts.

-This code was inspired from a post i saw on Stack Overflow https://stackoverflow.com/questions/12282232/how-do-i-count-occurrence-of-unique-values-inside-a-list
+This code was inspired from a post I saw on Stack Overflow https://stackoverflow.com/questions/12282232/how-do-i-count-occurrence-of-unique-values-inside-a-list

 complete list of candidates who received votes